Healthy Halloween Survival Guide

 Make healthy Halloween treats together.

-Every summer in the Pritikin Family Health Camp, kids love the hands-on cooking classes and, afterwards, eating their own creations.
 Set up shop in your own kitchen, and with the kids as sous chefs, create tasty desserts, such as our chefs’ Very Berry Ice Cream, for healthy Halloween treats and good health year-round.